History of the Jacksonville Jaguars: Urban Meyer era: 2021

 Meyer's lack of professional coaching experience was immediately a source of turmoil for the team as it was reported that Meyer did not know how to handle losing and would become unhinged easily.
 During a week two loss against the Denver Broncos, Meyer joked to Broncos' head coach Vic Fangio that the NFL was like 'playing Alabama every week'.
 This comment caused Meyer to receive backlash as some said it proved his inexperience in professional coaching.

 On September 26, 2021, in a loss against the Arizona Cardinals, Return specialist Jamal Agnew tied the record for the longest play in NFL history, when he returned a missed 68-yard field goal attempt by Matt Prater for a 109-yard touchdown.

 On October 2, 2021, following a week four loss to the Cincinnati Bengals, a video of head coach Urban Meyer partying and inappropriately dancing with a younger woman who was not his wife in an Ohio bar went viral.
 Backlash ensued and Meyer's future in Jacksonville was seriously called into question as it was reported that Meyer had 'zero credibility' in the Jaguars' locker room, with players even subtly mocking him during practice.
 Ultimately, the team's morale plummeted due to locker room concerns and an 0–5 start to the season.

 On October 17, 2021, in an NFL International Series game played in London, England, the Jaguars beat the Miami Dolphins 23–20 on a game-winning field goal by kicker Matthew Wright to improve to 1–5 on the season.
 This victory snapped the Jaguars' 20-game losing streak that dated back to September 13, 2020 – week one of the 2020 NFL season.

-On December 16, 2021, the Jaguars fired Meyer as head coach.
-This was due to reports of run-ins, inner turmoil among the staff and players throughout the season, and an assault allegation.
+On December 16, 2021, the Jaguars fired Meyer as head coach due to reports of run-ins, inner turmoil among the staff and players throughout the season, and an assault allegation.
 Meyer was replaced by Darrell Bevell in an interim basis.
-The firing coincided with a 1–7 mark since the London game, and resulted in the Jags sitting at 2–11 entering Week 15.
+The firing coincided with a 1–7 mark since the London game, and resulted in the Jaguars sitting at 2–11 entering Week 15.
 Meyer later said about his tenure with the Jaguars, "It was the worst experience I've had in my professional lifetime".